 by Texas Homesteader ~

-You see, they already think I ROCK because I treated them to tortilla pizzas for lunch.
-But they were absolutely amazed when I pulled out the tortilla-sized tomato leather for the pizzas.
+They already think I ROCK because I treated them to tortilla pizzas for lunch.
+And they were absolutely amazed when I pulled out some tortilla-sized tomato leather for the pizzas.

 Heck, now they think there’s nothing I can’t do!
 LOL!